gene-git/dual-root/README.rst

     mount --bind /mnt/root/efi0 /mnt/root/boot

 At this point either use arch-chroot and install as usual or rsync from an appropriate backup.
-With this set up the efi is to be mounted bind /boot.
-We use a bind mount of efi0 onto /boot.
+With this set up the efi is then bind mounted onto /boot.
+For our example we bind mount efi0 onto /boot.

 We will always mount both <esp> partitions under /efi0 and /efi1.
-We will also be bind mounting one of them onto /boot for convenience.
+In addition we bind mount one of them onto /boot for convenience.
+The goal is to have the currently booted <esp> bind mounted onto /boot - which is the standard place for kernels and initrds to be installed.

-If you're pulling from backup then regenerate all initrds to be sure they are consistent with the current set up.
+If you're pulling from a backup then regenerate all initrds to be sure they are consistent with the current set up.
 Don't skip this step :)

-Make sure that the systemd-loader entries, located in /mnt/root/boot/efi/loader/entries have the correct option root line.
+Make sure the systemd-loader entries, located in /mnt/root/boot/efi/loader/entries have the correct option root line.
 In our example the load entry for arch kernel would be::